-Who is the target group for your project and how have they been involved in the planning?
-"Target group" refers to those who will be most immediately and positively affected by your project.
-Identify the number of individuals in the target group or in each target group, if you identify more than one.
+Who is the focus group for your project and how have they been involved in the planning?
+"Focus group" refers to those who will be most immediately and positively affected by your project.
+Identify the number of individuals in the focus group or in each focus group, if you identify more than one.